 One small but important factor is seams.
 When you’re wearing a helmet, the seams on the top of the balaclava can get pressed against your head and cause discomfort.
 Well-designed balaclavas, especially those made specifically for motorcycle riding, use flat seams to prevent this.

-Balaclavas are an essential part of your motorcycle gear.
+Balaclavas are an essential part of your winter motorcycle gear.
 You want something that will keep out the wind and cold without suffocating or getting uncomfortable.

 That’s why I recommend the Alpinestars Touring Winter Balaclava, which has a long shoulder skirt made of warm material that you can tuck into your collar.